cyberbotics/webots-doc/guide/using-webots-makefiles.md

 compiled and linked with external libraries.
 To add an external library it is only necessary to specify the path to the header files, and the path and name of the library in the controller's Makefile.
-For example the `-I`*dir* flag can be used to add a directory to search for include files.
+For example the `-I`*dir* flag can be used to add a directory to search for include-files.
 The LIBRARIES variable can be used to pass flags to the linker.
 For example the `-L`*dir* flag can be used to add a directory to search for static or dynamic libraries, and the `-l` flag can be used to specify the name of a library that needs to be linked with the